Ed94/gencpp/docs/Parser_Algo.md

 ## `parse_operator_after_ret_type`

-This is needed as a operator defintion is not easily resolvable early on, as such this function handles resolving a operator after its been made ceratin that the type of declaration or definition is indeed for a operator signature.
+This is needed as a operator definition is not easily resolvable early on, as such this function handles resolving a operator after its been made ceratin that the type of declaration or definition is indeed for a operator signature.

 By the point this function is called the following are known : export module flag, attributes, specifiers, and return type